nf-core/sarek/docs/usage.md

 ### --input

 Use this to specify the location of your input TSV file.
 For example:
 TSV file should correspond to the correct step, see [`--step`](#--step) and [input](input.md) documentation for more information

 ```bash
 --input <sample.tsv>
 ```

-Multiple TSV files can be specified if the path must be enclosed in quotes.
+Multiple TSV files can be specified, using a [glob path](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob), if enclosed in quotes.

 Use this to specify the location to a directory with fastq files for the `mapping` step of single germline samples only.
 For example: